fantasyui-com/online-marketplace/LEGAL.md

 ###### Free License

-- Must modify to create a product significantly different from the original Item.
+- Must modify to create a product significantly different.
 - Use in one project only.
 - May not resell, for your use only.
 - Free is the same as standard, but the fee has been waived.

 ###### Standard License

-- Must modify to create a product significantly different from the original Item.
+- Must modify to create a product significantly different.
 - Use in one project.
 - May not resell, for your use only.